Crown-Commercial-Service/crown-marketplace/README.md

 #### Upload route protection

-If the following environment variable is set then the app exposes routes for uploading supplier data json.
+If the following environment variable is set then the app exposes routes for uploading supplier data JSON.
 Otherwise those routes do not exist and users receive a 404.

 * `APP_HAS_UPLOAD_PRIVILEGES`